 What role do U.S. fishermen and industry groups play in this process?

 As we prepare for international meetings, fishermen advise us in our positions.
 Some innovative industry partners are also sharing potential solutions.
 For example, a buoy gear fisherman from Florida demonstrated the use of buoy gear for small-scale Turkish fishermen as an alternative to destructive driftnets.
 When we speak on behalf of the United States, we talk about the changes our fishermen have made and how working together with industry and environmental groups has led to a sustainable future for U.S. fisheries.

 Looking ahead, what are the priority areas for international fisheries?

 With a fast-growing global population, the demand for seafood will continue to rise.
 To meet this demand while protecting the marine environment, we must continue to build international cooperation that supports science-based management.
-Another international issue that needs further attention is bycatch of marine mammals.
+Bycatch of marine mammals and seafood trade will continue to garner further attention moving forward.
 We have made progress in reducing bycatch of sea turtles and seabirds in international waters, but we have a long way to go with marine mammals.
 In the United States we have strict guidelines and conservation measures in place for marine mammals.
 We need to create incentives for other countries to do the same.

 1 National Marine Fisheries Service, Fisheries Economics of the United States 2012 available here.